 Sales: $44 million (Ink World estimate).

-Key Personnel: Edward G. Redman, chairman of the board; Paul Schroeder, president and CEO; Thomas A. Galas, CFO; Richard J. Gloeckler, VP/GM Eastern Division; Michael Harjung, VP/GM Western Division; Kenneth Keathley, director of marketing; Kirk Franklin, VP technology.
+Key Personnel: Edward G. Redman, chairman of the board; Paul Schroeder, president and CEO; Gary Nance, CFO; Richard J. Gloeckler, VP/GM Eastern Division; Michael Harjung, VP/GM Western Division; Don Matthiesen, director of marketing and communication; Kirk Franklin, VP technology.